Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-azure-ai.md

 !!! note
     - This feature is currently in Preview.
 We encourage you to try it out and provide us with feedback.
+	- By using Azure AI Document Intelligence for File Extraction, you are accepting the [Cognigy.AI Additional Data Privacy Terms](https://www.cognigy.com/additional-privacy-terms).
     - Azure AI Document Intelligence stores data and results on Azure Storage for 24 hours from the time you submit an analyze request.
 To learn more about data, privacy, and security for Document Intelligence, read the [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/legal/cognitive-services/document-intelligence/data-privacy-security) documentation.

 _Text Extraction with [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/)_ creates semantic chunks, resulting in more accurate answers compared to the default fixed-length chunking.